sama1mansn/opbnb-docs/docs/tutorials/Creating-Your-Own-opBNB-Testnet.md

 ## Fund the addresses
 You will need to send BNB to the Admin, Proposer, and Batcher addresses.
 The exact amount of BNB required depends on the L1 network being used.
 You do not need to send any BNB to the Sequencer address as it does not send transactions.

-It's recommended to fund the addresses with the following amounts when using Sepolia:
+It's recommended to fund the addresses with the following amounts when using BSC testnet:

 * Admin — 1 BNB
 * Proposer — 0.5 BNB